Careers in Aquatic Life Sciences

 Based at theSète Marine Station (Hérault), the Continuing Education Department of the University of Montpellier(formerly CREUFOP)has over 40 years of experience in professional training for careers in the aquatic life sector.

-Whether you're a beginner, an enthusiast, and/or a professional, our training programs are designed to support you with an accessible and constantly evolving curriculum.
+Whether you're a beginner, an enthusiast, and/or a professional, our training programs are designed to support you with an accessible and constantly evolving range of courses.

-We bring in scientific experts and professionals to train you, share their real-world experience with you, and provide you with up-to-date, practical, and immediately applicable knowledge.
+We bring in scientific experts and professionals to train you, share their real-world experience with you, and thus provide you with up-to-date, practical, and directly applicable knowledge.

 Table of Contents